Frequently Asked Questions

 If you are deciding between two accredited courses, we welcome you to apply for one course, and discuss your preference/suitability for both courses during your interview.

 We welcome students to attend a short course and then enrol on an accredited course.
-This is also a great opportunity to experience the Condé Nast College before deciding to enrol on a longer course, though of course it is not mandatory.
+This is a great opportunity to experience the Condé Nast College before deciding to enrol on a longer course, though of course it is not mandatory.

 Yes.
 Dates for Open Days are published on the website at the start of each academic year.
 Please see Open Days for more information.